zday294/arcane-religion/LONGSTORY.md

 $$Expected Cost = C_{i} + (\frac{P_{f}}{1 - P_{f}}) \times C_{f}$$

 In this formula, the Expected Cost of a character attempting to learn a Cleric or Paladin spell is calculated based on three variables: the initial cost $C_{i}$, the cost of failure C<sub>f</sub>, and the percent chance of failure P<sub>f</sub>.
-Given that the process requires rolling two different times, I added an additional $(\frac{P_{f}}{1 - P_{f}}) \times C_{f}$ so the final formula for this method came out to be
+Given that the process requires rolling two different times, I added an additional $(\frac{P_{f}}{1 - P_{f}}) \times C_{f}$ so the final formula for this method came out to be:

 $$Expected Cost = C_{i} + (\frac{P_{fr}}{1 - P_{fr}}) \times C_{f} + (\frac{P_{fa}}{1 - P_{fa}}) \times C_{f}$$

 In this second formula, $P_{fr}$ represents the percentage chance of failure for the Religion check, and $P_{fa}$ represents the same but for Arcana.
 Now that I had this formula, all I had to do was plug it into a spreadsheet with my statistics and play around with some forumlas until I had a bunch of tables telling me not only how much an individual spell would cost at my current level, but also how much they cost cumulatively at future levels and a few steps in between those.

 Using this method, I worked it out to be around 500,000GP and about 8 years to learn everything that Clerics and Paladins have but Wizards don't.
 For the spells my character could actually learn, I calculated closer to 26,000GP and 1.25 years.
 This total assumes that I pick up all the spells of a given level between the first character level I can learn them and the last level that I have the same stats.
 Good thing this guy is an elf (though much of this may just be what he does after the adventures are over lol).
-For individual spells, here are the tables for gold and days.
+Here are the tables for gold and days for a single spell of a given level learned at a given minimum character level.

 #### Gold